metafacture/metafacture-documentation/Fix-User-Guide.md

 `listObjectElement2.2` has the path: `h[].2.j`

 You do not only need the path name for your source element but also if you want to create a new element.
-But remember that fix as in catmandu is using repeated fields and arrays as lists so if you want to create a repeated field you have to create an array without suffic [].
+But remember that fix, as in catmandu, is using repeated fields and arrays as lists so if you want to create a repeated field you have to create an array without suffix [].

 e.g.:
 ```PERL